0nix/ggj21/twine/evidence_questioning.md

 A very clearly stated dissatisfaction with the state of government and the Party, while not in and of itself an act of treason or subversion, is often the gateway to subversive attitudes and affiliations. /n/n You were about to explain this, when both the Lieutenant and the Sergeant interrupt you.
 "Agent."
 Sessler says.
 "No need to go on about that matter.
 It has to be on the record as a matter of form.
 We've always done that." /n/n "Of course," Bayer responds.
 "This is just protocol.
 However I do have to wonder what could have motivated this outburst."

 "Could have been simply that we created the dissatisfaction?"
 Bayer inquires.
-"We have put him on the no-exit visa list as a formality, he is subject to Ministry surveillance after all.
-This might just be this man annoyed at something we did, but of course had no right to know.
-He had never been in our interest sphere before, so some manner of discomfort is justified."
+"We have put him on the no-exit visa list as a part of procedure.
+He is subject to Ministry surveillance, after all.
+This might just be a man annoyed at something we did, but of course had no right to know.
+He had never been in our sphere of interest before.
+Some manner of outward manifestation discomfort is justified."

 "We didn't start surveillance on this man out of the blue, Sergeant."
 Sessler responds.
+"This should ring bells for you from dear pop-pop, Sergeant Bayer."
+He says mirthfully, savoring those last words.
 "This fits a pattern of behavior that precisely justifies surveillance.
 Intelligence has put him on a list for reasons of state security.
 If Division XXI has reason to suspect something through independent informants, then we should heed their call."

 [Agree with Sessler]